minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 Only enable RPC if you understand the risks and have appropriate firewalls in place to prevent unauthorised access to your node!
 :::

+By default Minima is installed on ports 9001-9005.
+The default RPC port is 9005.

 If enabling RPC by opening the 9005 port, use the following additional parameters and set an RPC password for connecting over RPC on the start up line.
 You will only be able to use RPC commands if SSH'd into the server.

 ```